Dallas Attorneys Assisting With The Administration Of A Texas Probate

-Texas has two forms of probate administration.
+Texas has two primary forms of probate administration.
 The two are known as a “dependent” administration or an “independent” administration.
-The main difference in these types of administration is the level of oversight which will be supplied by the Probate Court.
-Administrators need a good deal of guidance with the process as the amount of tasks one has to complete can seem overwhelming.
-Our attorneys assist people throughout the greater Dallas area with each of these forms of oversight by the Court.
+The processes are quite different and impose a distinct set of requirements on the estate’s personal administrator.
+The main distinction between these types of administration is the level of oversight which will be supplied by the Probate Court.
+Representatives need a good deal of guidance with the process regardless of which type of administration applies.
+This guidance helps a representative to meet the applicable requirements and avoid violating fiduciary duties.
+Our attorneys assist people throughout the greater Dallas area with each of these forms of administration by the Court.
 Call our lawyers or contact us online today to schedule an initial consultation.

 Texas attorneys assisting residents of the Dallas Metroplex area with both the independent and dependent administrations of probate

 If an estate is subject to dependent administration, the entire probate process will be supervised by the Court.
 The Probate Court will exert a much greater level of scrutiny than it would in an independent administration.
 The administrator or executor will be required to seek the Court’s permission before taking the majority of actions which will be connected to the resolution of the estate.
 This includes permission for the sale of assets, the payment of debts, and entering into or terminating contracts.
 It also may require the personal representative to be bonded, use third-party appraisers to value assets, file regular financial accounting reports with the Court, and more.
 Such requirements can take a significant amount of time and effort on the part of the administrator and result in a lengthy probate process.